 To read more about how Dr. Kerrigan founded OESH to create research driven shoes and her research that led up to it, see The Race to Build a Better Shoe, also known by Dr. Kerrigan as The Juiciest Scientific Article I’ve Ever Written.

-Don’t forget to follow us on social media for more OESH updates and news!
+Finally, don’t forget to follow us on social media for more OESH updates and news!